-Presents an overview of state laws regarding the proper execution of consent when a child is placed for adoption.
+This publication presents an overview of state statutes regarding the proper execution of consent when a child is placed for adoption.
 Consent refers to the agreement by a parent, or a person or agency acting in place of a parent, to relinquish a child for adoption and release all rights and duties with respect to that child.
 The topics covered include the persons who must consent to a child's adoption, the child's consent to his or her adoption, timeframes for consent, and guidelines for revocation of consent.
 Summaries of laws for all states and U.S. territories are included.

 Suggested Citation: Child Welfare Information Gateway.
 (2017).
 Consent to adoption.
 Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.

 This publication is a product of the State Statutes Series prepared by Child Welfare Information Gateway.
 While every attempt has been made to be as complete as possible, additional information on these topics may be in other sections of a State's code as well as agency regulations, case law, and informal practices and procedures.

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.